dantaeyoung/PaperHopper/README.md

   - This is important.
 Grasshopper works on the CPU, and is mostly single-threaded.
 Ideally, an i5 or i7 equivalent CPU within the past two years is ideal.
 GPU does not really matter as long as it is a decent one.
 - People.

-For more information / a shopping list, see [Hardware.md](Hardware.md).
+For a specific shopping list that worked for me, see this [list of items](https://docs.google.com/spreadsheets/d/1tFv3VUJZiyRCH8n7jS4gtuZnIcmBaqbA_QOup9PwAbg/edit#gid=0).

 ### Software setup for Camera-only mode.